• Courses

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QfUSKYJz5QE?enablejsapi=1" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; picture-in-picture" allowfullscreen></iframe>

 So if you are dealing with a similar situation, read the next chapter + combine that knowledge with this troubleshooting guide.
-I will now show you how to utilize GTM’s built-in features to track Youtube videos.
+Now, I will show you how to utilize GTM’s built-in features to track Youtube videos.

 #2.
-Youtube video tracking with GTM trigger and GA4
+YouTube video tracking with GTM trigger and GA4

-If you choose to implement video tracking this way, you should disable Video Engagement tracking features in Enhanced Measurement.
+If you implement video tracking this way, you should disable Video Engagement tracking features in Enhanced Measurement.
 Otherwise, you will be at higher risk of occasional duplicate data (when the enhanced measurement is tracking the same things as your GTM setup).

 Go to GA4 Admin > Data Streams > Gear Icon > disable Video Engagement tracking.
 After you did that, let’s continue with the setup.

 #2.1.
-Create a Youtube Video Trigger
+Create a YouTube Video Trigger

 It all starts with a trigger.
-In Google Tag Manager, go to Triggers > New > Trigger Configuration and choose Youtube Video.
+In Google Tag Manager, go to Triggers > New > Trigger Configuration and choose YouTube Video.
 Then enter the following settings:

 track youtube video with google tag manager

 You can change the Percentage threshold to anything you like, just separate them with a comma.
 Also, you can enable Pause, Seeking, and Buffering tracking.
-Personally, I prefer tracking Start, Complete, and Progress (e.g. 25% of the video was watched).
+Personally, I prefer tracking Start, Complete, and Progress (e.g., 25% of the video was watched).

-Also, even though the Add JavaScript API support to all Youtube videos is an Advanced setting, I enable it by default because it increases the chance that Youtube video tracking will work.
+Also, even though the Add JavaScript API support to all YouTube videos is an Advanced setting, I enable it by default because it increases the chance that YouTube video tracking will work.

 #2.2.
 Enable built-in video variables